rm-hull/luma.oled/doc/python-usage.rst

 flushed to the device's display memory and the :mod:`PIL.ImageDraw` object is garbage collected.

+Note: at the end of the program the display is cleared.
+This means that a fast program that ends quickly may never display a visible image.

 Color Model
 ^^^^^^^^^^^
 Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since